The Do’s and Don’ts of Co-Signing on a Loan

 Understandably, you want to help your children get a good start in adulthood.
 Whether it’s an automobile, a quality education or any other need that may arise, being their co-signer will help them establish credit history and teach them financial responsibility.
 By planning ahead, you can make sure that your finances won’t be adversely affected in the process.

-Stacey Sickler is the Director of Residential Mortgage Lending at C&N. Stacey has been in Mortgage Lending for 21 years including 13 with C&N. She is responsible for originating residential mortgages, including purchase, refinance, new construction and land financing, in Bradford County, PA and the Southern Tier of NY.
-Stacey's office is in our Sayre Branch located at 1827 Elmira Street, Sayre, PA 18840.
+Stacey Sickler is the Director of Residential Mortgage Lending at C&N. Stacey has been in Mortgage Lending for 25 years including 21 with C&N. She is responsible for the mortgage lending line of business and does a limited amount of originating.
+Her office is in our Sayre Branch located at 1827 Elmira Street, Sayre, PA 18840.

 She holds her B.S.
 Degree in Business Administration and Finance from Susquehanna University and is a graduate of the Advanced School of Banking at Bucknell University.
 She is also a graduate of the NY Penn Leadership Program.
-Active in her community, Stacey is treasurer of the Spalding Memorial Library and a member of the Choices Program and her children’s school PTG.
+Stacey currently serves as Chairperson for the Bankers Settlement Services of Southwest PA and is serving on the advisory committee for the Mortgage Partnership Finance program with the Federal Home Loan of Pittsburgh.
+Active in her community, Stacey serves on the pension committee for Athens Township and is a past trustee of the Spalding Memorial Library, former member of the Choices Program, and active in her child’s school PTG.

 Stacey and her husband, David, have two sons and live in the Athens area.
+Away from work, Stacey enjoys time with family, the outdoors and spending time in the Finger Lakes region.

 "There is nothing more gratifying than helping people realize the dream of homeownership.
-It's an exciting time for them and I feel fortunate to be a part of it."
+It's an exciting time for them and I feel fortunate to have spent my career playing a role in that."